 When the United States entered the war with Japan In 1941, my ojiichan was living in Seattle with my obaachan, and their two young children (my father and my aunt).
 My ojiichan had immigrated as a missionary and was the minister of the Seattle Tenrikyo Church.
-Because he was a minister and therefore considered to be a community leader, he was arrested by the FBI before the rest of my family were sent to the camps.
+Because he was a minister and therefore considered to be a community leader, he was arrested by the FBI before the rest of my family were sent to the American concentration camps.
 We are not sure what happened to him immediately following his arrest.
 The only records that I know of show that he arrived at Camp Lordsburg in New Mexico in the summer of 1942, and that he relinquished $22.74 upon his arrival.

 Camp Lordsburg was a U.S. Army Internment Camp for men.
-It operated under a different authority from that of the War Relocation Authority concentration camps like Minidoka in Idaho to which my obaachan, father and aunt were sent under Executive Order 9066.
+It operated under a different authority from that of the War Relocation Authority American concentration camps like Minidoka in Idaho to which my obaachan, father and aunt were sent under Executive Order 9066.
 Camp Lordsburg was run by Colonel Clyde Lundy who, in his tenure there, established a reputation for violating the Geneva Convention.

 Typically prisoners were moved to the camp under cover of night.
-The prisoners were brought to the area by train, then armed guards walked them the remaining 3 miles to the camp which was located outside of town.
+The prisoners were brought to the area by train, then armed guards marched them the remaining 3 miles to the camp which was located outside of town.
 On the night that my ojiichan arrived, June 28, 1942, there was a full moon.

 The officer was put on trial for murder.
 In spite of the autopsy report and evidence that contradicted the officer’s testimony, he was acquitted on a reduced charge of manslaughter and hailed as a hero by locals.